 Q: Analog or digital and why?

 A: Digital.
-It's more affordable, less finicky and you can get results that are just as good as analog.
+It's more affordable, more portable, less finicky and you can get results that are just as good as analog.
+With the majority of the music being released today being mixed digitally I see no reason to give up and convenience and ease that using it brings.
 Also not all of us are made of money.

 Q: What's your 'promise' to your clients?